(that actually get opened)

 Here are a few examples:

 Don’t be ashamed if you fit one of these or something along those lines.
-Like you would expect a friend to give you feedback after a date, here’s my friendly marketing advice: cut down talking about your product or service by at least half.
+As you would expect a friend to give you feedback after a bad date, here’s my friendly marketing advice: cut down on talking about you and your services by at least half.
 What do I mean by this?

-Overall, be thoughtful when it comes to the marketing content you create, whether it be a newsletter, blog, or web copy.
-Give them answers they’re looking for.
+Overall, be thoughtful when it comes to the marketing content you create, whether it be an email, blog, or web copy.
+Give them the answers they’re looking for.
 Be relatable and insightful.
 Give them something they want to share and talk about (positively) with their friends!
-And, most importantly, build those relationships.
+And, most importantly, build those relationships and trust.

 Recently when we lost internet for about 2 days, it was like a trip back to the ‘90s.
 My oldest learned what it’s like to wait through commercials to finish a show on “live” TV.
 He was almost dumbfounded at the fact that we couldn’t just skip them.
 (Funny enough, commercials are part of what inspired me to become a copywriter, but I digress).

 We all probably recognize the idea of instant gratification but are we truly aware?
 Even fast-food restaurants have apps so you can order your food BEFORE you get there!
 As much as I appreciate the convenience, I’ve found it’s set up some unrealistic expectations in places where instant gratification just can’t happen.
 Mainly the timeline for marketing strategy results.

 My biggest cringe as a copywriter is a client who expects their overall marketing goals to be met within the first month, if not the first week.
 It’s just not possible.
 I have a feeling any SEO expert will tell you that analytics are great, but even the immediate figures don’t necessarily dictate the future.
 I think the Wizard of Ads said it best: